Taiwan Pride: 2006: Get together and organize a family!

 Taiwan Pride was held on September 30 in Taipei city.
 It was said there were more than ten thousand of people joining Taiwan Pride.
 The parade used "Get together and organize a family!" as its primary slogan.

 2007: Rainbow power

 Taiwan Pride was held 13 October 2007 in Taipei with the parade slogan "Rainbow power".
 There were estimated 15,000 people in the parade.
 Many gay and lesbian communities from abroad also participated this time.
 In the middle of the road, the crowd organized a "rainbow landscape" which contains the 6 color as a gay pride symbol.
 Aussiebum, an Australian men's swimwear manufacturer, also sponsored a group called "Waterboy" with their swimwear.
 This is the first time that Taiwan Pride has a powerful commercial sponsor in its history.
 A-mei, referred as Queen of Chinese Pop, became the first ever spokesperson for Taiwan Pride.

 2008: Run the rainbow way

-The 2008 version of Taiwan Pride was held on 27 September and attracted 18,000 participants, the largest turnout so far.
+The 2008 version of Taiwan Pride was held on 27 September and attracted 18,000 participants.